yulikexuan/modern-java/concurrency/README.md

           execution

-> The timing of compilation is unpredictable; So, your timing tests should run
+> The timing of compilation is unpredictable; So, the timing tests should run
 > only after all code has been compiled